 For a first iteration, the chanter is playable.
 With a few modifications it will be even easier to play (the C-D gap is a bit wide right now).
 You can hear in the recordings below a couple times where my fingers didn’t land on the bottom hand holes very solidly.

 Where do you get G drones?
 C smallpipes!
 I cork the tenor C and just play the baritone G and bass C drones.

 Here are a whole collection of tunes I’m working on that fit this pipe.
 There aren’t many standard highland bagpipes tunes that work because they mostly end on low A. So, I get to expand my repertoire to include all those tunes from other Celtic (or not) traditions that end on G. I think most of them are Northumbrian or Irish.
-The pdf of the collection will continue to grow and the most recent version can always be found at this link in pdf form.
+The pdf of the collection will continue to grow and the most recent version can always be found at this on the Free Tune books page of my website.
 It’s mostly compiled in highland style with various grace note patterns I’m experimenting with.
 Many of the Northumbrian tunes are often played by Northumbrian smallpipes which don’t utilize grace notes to near the extent Scottish smallpipers do, if at all.
 Remember, the “C” notes all need to be C naturals!